Eastern Michigan University

-There are some significant changes from the 2008 to 2013-14 application namely its emphasis on the institutionalizing of community engagement.
+There were some significant changes from the 2008 to 2013-14 application namely its emphasis on the institutionalizing of community engagement.

-Specifically the application and process, 'seeks evidence of how community engagement has become deeper, more pervasive, better integrated, and sustained at your institution.
-The focus is on depth and quality within a sustainable institutional context, not greater quantity per se, (Re-classification Document 2013).
+The 2013-14 application and process, sought evidence of how community engagement had become deeper, more pervasive, better integrated, and sustained at our institution.
+The focus was on depth and quality within a sustainable institutional context, not greater quantity per se, (Re-classification Document 2013).
 A copy of the documentation framework can be viewed here

 The Classification process is equivalent in time, complexity and content to that of an accreditation process.

-More information on the Carnegie Classification on Community Engagement including the 2013-14 application framework can be found here.
+Information on the Carnegie Classification on Community Engagement including the 2013-14 application framework can be found here: